alonzi/CSInstitute/README.md

 * Workshop Leader: Pete Alonzi, Data Scientist (UVA Data Science Institute)
 * Grades: 9-12
 * Description: Explore Project Jupyter as a way to introduce data science explorations in your classroom.

+## Today's Plan
+1. Terminology
+2. Discuss goals
+3. Get our hands dirty and have some fun

+# Terminology
+One of the toughest thing about data science is that no one agrees on what it means.
+* "The term “data scientist” was coined as recently as 2008 when companies realized the need for data professionals who are skilled in organizing and analyzing massive amounts of data." ~ https://datascience.berkeley.edu
+* "Data science continues to evolve ... " ~ https://datascience.berkeley.edu/about/what-is-data-science/
+* "Data science is a multi-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data." ~ Wikipedia